 (c) So that I couldn't be accused of distorting what he had said.

-I have posted the first part of my response to the above video here; needless to say, this Essay constitutes the second part of my reply.
+I have so far posted one response to the above video, so this Essay constitutes my second reply.
 All my debates and responses to TFB have now been collected together, here.

 Stop Press: TFB Agrees With Two Trotskyist 'Wreckers'!